martius-lab/pink-noise-rl/README.md

 - `ColoredNoiseDist`, `PinkNoiseDist` to be used with stochastic policy algorithms like SAC in Stable Baselines3
 - `MPO_CN` for using colored noise (incl. pink noise) with MPO using the Tonic RL library.

-For more information, please see our paper: [Pink Noise Is All You Need: Colored Noise Exploration in Deep Reinforcement Learning](https://bit.ly/pink-noise-rl).
+For more information, please see our paper: [Pink Noise Is All You Need: Colored Noise Exploration in Deep Reinforcement Learning](https://bit.ly/pink-noise-rl) (ICLR 2023 Spotlight).

 ## Installation
 You can install the library via pip: